codesport/ERC20Votes-Tokenized-Voting/README.md

  * @param key
  * @returns value
  */
-function readKeyValue(/*filePath: string,*/ key: string): string | undefined { //data-type can also be :any intstad of strinfg
+function readKeyValue(/*filePath: string,*/ key: string): string | undefined { //data-type can also be :any intstad of string
     try {
         /**
         * readFileSync reads the file synchronously.
 The event loop and execution of the remaining code is blocked